River-Mochi/MagicGarbage/docs/Internals.md

 - Industrial-waste collection is on the **`GarbageTruck`** side
 - Inter-facility garbage transfer is on the **`DeliveryTruck`** side
 - These are related garbage systems, but not the same live truck path

+## Status notes

+- Status is valid even when **Total Magic** and **Trash Boss** are both OFF
+- UI status is pull-refreshed while Options is open
+- Detailed status logging is one-shot on button press
+- Status reads live game values rather than hard-coded guessed defaults

 ## Implementation notes